bl33h/fillingAnyPolygon/README.md

   - colors.h: defines the Color struct and related functions for manipulating colors.
   - framebuffer.h: contains the framebuffer and related functions for drawing and filling polygons.
   - point.h: defines the vert struct representing a vertex in a polygon.
-  - main.cpp: the main program that uses the framebuffer to render polygons and generate the BMP files, only the star and teapot in this branch.
+  - main.cpp: the main program that uses the framebuffer to render polygons and generate the BMP files.
-  - out.bmp: the bitmap file generated for the teapot polygon.
   - out2.bmp: the bitmap file generated for the star polygon.
 - CMakeLists.txt: the CMake configuration.